 In large clinical trials, elevations in serum aminotransferase levels during dasatinib therapy occurred in up to 50% of patients, but were usually mild and self-limited.
 Elevations above 5 times the upper limit of normal (ULN) occurred in 1% to 9% of patients and generally responded to dose adjustment or temporary discontinuation and restarting at a lower dose, which is recommended if liver test results are markedly elevated (ALT or AST persistently greater than 5 times ULN or bilirubin more than 3 times ULN).
 While episodes of marked serum aminotransferase elevations with symptoms have been reported, there have been no published reports of clinically apparent liver injury with jaundice attributed to dasatinib therapy.
 Certainly other tyrosine kinase receptor inhibitors used in the therapy of CML such as imatinib, nilotinib and ponatinib have been associated with cases of acute liver injury with jaundice.
 With these agents, the liver injury typically arises after several months of therapy and the pattern of serum enzyme elevations is typically hepatocellular.
 Immunoallergic features (rash, fever and eosinophilia) and autoantibody formation are usually not present.

-Reactivation of hepatitis B has been reported with imatinib and nilotinib therapy, but not with dasatinib.
+Reactivation of hepatitis B has been reported with dasatinib as well as imatinib and nilotinib therapy.
 Reactivation typically occurs in an HBsAg positive person treated with the tyrosine kinase inhibitor for 3 to 6 months, presenting with jaundice, marked serum aminotransferase elevations and an increase in HBV DNA levels.
 Reactivation of hepatitis B can be severe and fatal instances have been reported after imatinib and nilotinib therapy.
 Screening of patients for HBsAg and anti-HBc is sometimes recommended before starting cancer chemotherapy and those with HBsAg offered prophylaxis with oral antiviral agents, such as lamivudine, tenofovir or entecavir.
-Whether reactivation occurs with dasatinib therapy is unknown.

 Mechanism of Injury